leolelion/jersey-recognition/Journal.md

 ### Leo
 - Working on implementing PERN, a superresolution model for STR, running into issues implementing on local machine
 - Looking into alternative models
+### Imam
+- Applied DeBlurGANv2 on train and test dataset.

 # Tenth week 19/March/2025
 ## Work Done